 Contour plots are similar to topographical maps because they display three characteristics using a two-dimensional display.
 Similarly, tighter spaced lines indicate that the dependent (Z) variable changes more quickly in association with changes in the X and Y variables.

 Use contour plots in conjunction with regression analysis to statistically test the relationships between variables.
-Contour plots can incorporate the fitted relationships between variables in a contour plot.
+Another form of contour plots displays the fitted relationships between variables in regression models.
 For an example of this capability using binary logistic regression, read my post about Statistical Analysis of the Republican Establishment Split.